vansika/vansika.github.io/_poem/2021-04-25-two-shots-of-whiskey.md

 celebrations of emotions which were hiding in a scared sheath,

-the moments saturated with bliss bubbled around their waists,
+the moments saturated with bliss bubbling around their waists,

 little by little the suffocating glasses turned into solace,